SEO ·

 For example, say you have an article that ranks number four on SERPs.
 Adding a few internal links to the article on some of your other authoritative pages might bump it up to a higher spot.

-Your website might have many pages with similar content.
+Keep in mind, your website might have many pages with similar content.
 So, when you link internally, there could be many possible candidates for the target page.
-In that case, pick the page that will give the best SEO results.

 Fix broken links and redirect chains

-Broken links are internal links to webpages that don’t exist.
 An internal link to a webpage might be broken if that page was removed or access-restricted.
 A link could also be broken if the destination URL is modified.

 Fixing broken links should be an essential part of your internal linking strategy for two reasons:

-• Improve UX: Website visitors click on an internal link to learn more about a subject or to perform an action.
+Improve UX: Website visitors click on an internal link to learn more about a subject or to perform an action.
 For example, they might click a CTA link to download an ebook.
 A broken link leads visitors to a dead end, and the visitor might leave the website dissatisfied.
-This creates a bad UX, and the website loses the chance of converting a prospect.
-Monitoring and fixing broken links ensures a great UX and promotes conversions.

-• Maintain your SEO performance: Google considers UX as a ranking factor.
+Maintain your SEO performance: Google considers UX as a ranking factor.
 Users might quickly leave when they encounter broken links, increasing the bounce rate.
 Bad UX and a high bounce rate might prompt search engines to push a website down the SERPs.

 Redirect chains are equally bad.
 Let’s say you do a content refresh and redirect article A to a new URL, article B. You might have internal links from many pages leading to article A. So, readers who click those links will be redirected to article B. This creates a bad UX and confuses search engines.
+You should identify redirect chains and link to the destination URL directly.

 Ensure every new page has internal links